Olympic Blow As Triathlon Postponed, Biles Chases First Gold Of Games - UrduPoint

 The men's triathlon has now been rescheduled to take place on Wednesday, immediately after the women's event.

-However the forecast of a major storm with more heavy rainfall hitting Paris later Tuesday raised serious doubts over whether Wednesday's rescheduled events could go ahead.
+However the prospect of more storms hitting Paris on Tuesday raises serious question marks over whether Wednesday's events will be held as scheduled.

-Heavy downpours still overwhelm the city's underground drains and sewage system, leading to untreated effluent being released into the waterway.

-If water quality does not improve in time, the swimming leg of the event would be removed and the race converted to a duathlon.

 Benjamin Maze, the technical director of the French Triathlon Federation, told FranceInfo radio that there was "a bit of anger" among competitors who had risen early only to learn of the postponement.